McLaren 720S: Specifications

 The 720S is the first all-new car to be introduced by McLaren as a part of its new plan to launch 15 new cars into the market by 2022.
-The 720S according to McLaren is 91% new as compared to its predecessor.
+According to McLaren, the 720S is 91% new as compared to its predecessor.

 Engine

-The 720S features McLaren's new M840T engine which is an evolution of the M838T used in the 650S.
+The 720S features McLaren's new M840T engine, which is an evolution of the M838T used in the 650S.
 It is a 3994 cc twin-turbocharged V8 engine.
 The engine has a rated power output of 720 PS at 7,500 rpm, giving the car its name; the maximum torque is 568 lbft at 5,500 rpm.

 Suspension

-The ProActive Chassis Control II active suspension system used in the 720S is an evolution of the system used in the 650S but is 35 lb lighter than the previous version.
+The Pro-active Chassis Control II active suspension system used in the 720S is an evolution of the system used in the 650S but is 35 lb lighter than the previous version.
 The new system features accelerometers on the top and pressure sensors at the bottom of the dampers to precisely communicate to the car's onboard computer the driving conditions in real-time for optimum suspension settings.
 The system uses findings from a PhD course at the University of Cambridge.